'Nobody Cares Who Was First, and Nobody Cares Who Copied Who': Marco Arment on Defending Your App From Copies and Clones - Slashdot

 I suppose you were being sardonic with that.
 Why don't you get back to us after you've been injured in a car crash with a poor, uninsured driver.

+Hey if you want to rail against uninsured drivers, go right ahead.
+It's totally unfair to others to drive a car around without the means to make someone else whole if you cause an accident.
+However, I would argue that is a very different complaint than "those poors sure have it easy because they have no money for the rest of us to take away from them with lawsuits".

 Patents are too expensive, so spend on marketing?
-(Score:2)
+(Score:3)

 Only assholes get patents.
 They can be a huge PR mistake, and they’re a fool’s errand: even if you get one ($20,000+ later), you can’t afford to use it against any adversary big enough to matter.